Mindfulness is a buzzword going around at the moment. With mindfulness courses popping up everywhere to teach you this way of thinking.

 When you book a massage, you are choosing a time to dedicate to yourself.
 To your body and your mind.
 By relaxing these it can also have the impact of lifting your spirit.
 Making life feel manageable.
 Your body’s aches and pains seeming less important at the forefront of your mind.
 And quieten the mental stressors that are screaming at you.
 This feeling is one of the reasons why mindfulness is also becoming a more popular skill.

 However, mindfulness isn’t something we just do.
 It is a skill that takes practice.
-It is a journey in to silencing your mind, so you can only hear/focus on the most important messages.
+It is a journey to silencing your mind, so you can only hear/focus on the most important messages.

 Start your journey with mindfulness through massage.